eyesight/cas-fee-project2/README.md

   ```
   <li>install mysql (z.B. mit MAMP (osx))
   </li><li>run scripts under in MySql
-  </li><li>this will create the database school_test and fills tables and creates a systemuser school for this database
+  </li><li>this will create the database school_test and fills tables and creates a system-user school for this database
   </li>
   <li>start node server:
   <br>go to server dir <br>